-- Contact historically black colleges and universities within our State to establish a close rapport with their Career Centers and attend their Career Days/Fairs when appropriate. - Review the recruitment methods, practices, and policies to insure that minorities and females are informed of our agency's employment opportunities. - Monitor our promotion policies and procedures to make certain that the judicial branch provides an equal employment opportunity for promotions and transfers for African-Americans, Hispanics, Asians, and American Indians. - Periodic review and discussion of judicial branch workforce breakdown by race and sex with the Human Resources Officer. - The Human Resources Division will continue to screen employment applications for vacant positions. - The Human Resources Division will continue to provide interview and selection training for hiring managers and supervisors. - The NC Judicial Branch Human Resources Management Manual found on the agency's Intranet provides easy access to the EEO policy statement. - Activities done in the year 2011 to achieve our objectives: - Attended career fairs at Mary E. Phillips High School, ECPI University, Wake Tech, and Fayetteville Tech - Developed and implemented use of the Reference Authorization Judicial Branch Applicant form, a fair and consistent method for collecting past job performance information on prospective new hires - Offered training on unlawful workplace harassment with emphasis on respect in the workplace - Developed an online survey that ensures applicant demographics remain confidential to avoid hiring manager bias in the interview selection process - Notified judicial branch hiring authorities of their responsibility to post the Equal Employment Opportunity labor poster in every work unit
+- Contact historically black colleges and universities within our State to establish a close rapport with their Career Centers and attend their Career Days/Fairs when appropriate. - Review the recruitment methods, practices, and policies to insure that minorities and females are informed of our agency's employment opportunities. - Monitor our promotion policies and procedures to make certain that the judicial branch provides an equal employment opportunity for promotions and transfers for African-Americans, Hispanics, Asians, and American Indians. - Periodic review and discussion of judicial branch workforce breakdown by race and sex with the Human Resources Officer. - The Human Resources Division will continue to screen employment applications for vacant positions. - The Human Resources Division will continue to provide interview and selection training for hiring managers and supervisors. - The NC Judicial Branch Human Resources Management Manual found on the agency's Intranet provides easy access to the EEO policy statement. - Activities done in the year 2012 to achieve our objectives: - Attended career fairs at North Carolina Agricultural and Technical State University, Elon University, Eastern North Carolina Career Alliance, and Wake Technical Community College - Offered training on unlawful workplace harassment with emphasis on respect in the workplace - Developed an online survey that ensures applicant demographics remain confidential to avoid hiring manager bias in the interview selection process - Notified judicial branch hiring authorities of their responsibility to post the Equal Employment Opportunity labor poster in every work unit